Gender, technology

 Anna Domaradzka-Widła

-Anna Domaradzka is a sociologist, an Associate Professor and Director at the Robert Zajonc Institute for Social Studies, University of Warsaw.
+Sociologist, an Associate Professor and Director at the Robert Zajonc Institute for Social Studies, University of Warsaw.
 She is a Co-PI of Polish World Values Survey team.
 She also leads a Civil City Lab, that carries out research for the co-creation of better, democratic, and wisely governed cities in the digital era.
 The team investigates the consequences of digitalization and smart innovations in the context of urban policy and city life, with particular interest in how technology can influence the implementation of the principles of democracy, equality, and social justice expressed by the ‘right to the city’ concept.
 Anna Domaradzka specializes in intersectional and international comparative research in the areas of urban sociology, civil society and social movements, digital sociology and gender studies.
 She is engaged in several international projects concerning technological innovations, urban governance and planning, including Values in Crisis, Right to the smart city: the impact of new technologies on quality of life, social relations and urban policy (PI, Polish National Science Centre), EuPOLIS: Integrated NBS-based Urban Planning Methodology for Enhancing the Health and Well-being of Citizens (PI, H2020), and HEART: HEAlthier Cities through Blue-Green Regenerative Technologies (PI, H2020).

 David Dueñas Cid